TTK4130/ttk4130.github.io/docs/assignments/assignment-11.rst

 .. admonition:: Tasks

     a.

-        The file `irk.py` contains a general RK integrator that can take both ERK and IRK Butcher tables (requiring to use a Newton iteration).
         The Gauss-Legendre collocation method is an IRK scheme with :math:`s = 2` stages and of order :math:`2s = 4`, which has the Butcher table:

         .. math::